-To work overtime is considered something special in most jobs.
+To work overtime is considered special in most jobs.
 In social work, however, this doesn’t necessarily have to be true.
-Some positions simply demand working overtime… So what can be labeled as “something extra”, if we speak about social work?
-Let me try to give you some good suggestions.
+Some positions simply demand working overtime, and all workers will work overtime.
+So what can be labeled as “something extra”, if we speak about social work?
+Let me try to give you some suggestions.

-- Offer and deliver a service that is outside of your working duties (for example shopping for someone, taking someone to their GP, going for a vacation with someone, etc., depends a lot on the position you have).
+- Offer and deliver a service that is outside of your working duties (for example shopping for a client, taking someone to their GP, etc, depends on the position you have).

 - Meeting with clients in your free time, in order to strengthen mutual relationship.